ckswilliams/modOpenREM/docs/nginx_on_linux.rst

     the location the logs are configured to be written (usually in ``MEDIA_ROOT``), the systemd gunicorn service is likely to fail when started.

-    If you have installed everything in your user folder, you are likely to need to set ``User`` to your own username.

 Now enable the new configuration: